medic/cht-docs/content/en/contribute/code/workflow.md

 ### In progress

-Issues in this column are being actively worked on, which includes development, design, code reviews, and testing.
+Issues in this column are being actively worked on, which includes development, design, documentation, code reviews, and testing.
+A work is considered complete when the documentation and test coverage (unit tests, e2e tests, integration tests) are finalized and the reviewers have approved it.

+#### Involve quality assistance early

-Any code should be in a branch in each of the repositories you update.
-The name of the branch should be in the form `<issue-number>-<readable-name>`, for example `1104-inclusive-export`.
-Follow the [Quality Assistance]({{< ref "contribute/medic/product-development-process/quality-assistance" >}}) process to take full ownership of what you are building.
+Involve [Quality Assistance]({{< ref "contribute/medic/product-development-process/quality-assistance" >}}) from the start of the process to take full ownership of what you are building.

 Use the following template for QA feedback throughout the development.